 -

 Study of fundamental chemical principles focusing on properties of matter and theories of chemical bonding, atomic and molecular structure and chemical reactions.
 This material will be taught through the lens of a specific theme and highlight applications to convey how chemistry is used to resolve current questions in science.
 Laboratory experiments are designed to offer a hands-on familiarity with the principles discussed in the lectures.
-Three lecture hours and one laboratory.
+This is a more intensive version of CHEM-107, designed for students with a limited background in chemistry.
+Fall semester.
+Three class hours, one discussion hour, and one laboratory.
+Prerequisite: permission of instructor.
+Students registering for CHEM 107 – I must take the Chemistry Placement Exam.

 -

-Study of fundamental chemical principles focusing on properties of matter and theories of chemical bonding, atomic and molecular structure and chemical reactions.
+Covers the fundamental principles of chemical reactivity, including kinetics, equilibrium, electrochemistry and thermodynamics.
 This material will be taught through the lens of a specific theme and highlight applications to convey how chemistry is used to resolve current questions in science.
-Laboratory experiments are designed to offer a hands-on familiarity with the principles discussed in the lectures.
-This is a more intensive version of CHEM-107, designed for students with a limited background in chemistry.
-Three lecture hours, one discussion hour, and one laboratory.
+Laboratory work is designed to illustrate and complement materials discussed in class.
+Spring semester.
+Three class hours and one laboratory.
+Prerequisite: CHEM 107 or CHEM 107 – I.

 -

 Covers the fundamental principles of chemical reactivity, including kinetics, equilibrium, electrochemistry and thermodynamics.
 This material will be taught through the lens of a specific theme and highlight applications to convey how chemistry is used to resolve current questions in science.
 Laboratory work is designed to illustrate and complement materials discussed in class.
-Three lecture hours and one laboratory.
+This is a more intensive version of CHEM-108, designed for students with a limited background in chemistry.
+Three class hours, one discussion hour, and one laboratory.
+Spring semester.
+Prerequisite: CHEM 107 or CHEM 107 – I and permission of instructor

 -